Our mission statement …

 Berkeley Vale Pre-school provides an inclusive, high quality, not for profit, pre-school program for children aged 3 to 6 years.
 We work collaboratively with all children, families and the local community to ensure that we meet the needs of each individual child as they prepare for the transition from home to pre-school, and the transition from pre-school to school.
 We understand that the early childhood years are a critical period of learning whereby the life skills, interactions, relationships and experiences children are exposed to help create a strong foundation for life-long learning.
 Our pre-school is also committed to establishing, promoting and maintaining a culture of environmental sustainability.

 Berkeley Vale Pre-school values the United Nations Convention on the Rights of the Child.
+In particular to uphold a child’s right to a “good quality education” (Article 28), and be given the opportunity to “play and rest” (Article 31).
 Our educators and management committee support Early Childhood Australia’s Code of Ethics as a framework that supports our thinking, decision making and actions.
 We acknowledge how this complements the principles and practices within the Early Years Learning Framework and National Quality Standards.

 Our team of educators identify with and incorporate a variety of theorist’s views and practices into our pre-school curriculum including: